 Note: In the command, replace “full_path_to_export_folder” with a folder you want to export to.
 For example, if you’re going to ship drivers in the “C:\Drivers” folder, then your full command will be like:-

 dism /online /export-driver /destination:"C:\Drivers"

-So, Windows may take a while exporting drivers; it all depends upon the driver’s size.
-After you are done, you find all component drivers in your predefined folder.
+So, Windows may take a while to export drivers; it depends on the driver’s size.
+After you are done, you will find all component drivers in your predefined folder.